 “We cook it and cook it to make maple syrup.
 Centuries ago when Native Americans first found out about maple syrup, they didn’t have nice kettles.
 They just used hallowed out logs.
 They can’t put the log in the fire because it would burn.
 What they would do is put rocks into the fire and get them really hot.
 They would use deer antlers and push the rocks into the log.
 The rocks would be hot enough to evaporate the water.”

 The process was a time of celebration for Native Americans because it marked the end of winter and the beginning of spring.
 It also provided them with the only sugar they had.
 If they didn’t tap syrup they would have no sugar.

 Today, in Minnesota maple syrup season continues to mark a time of celebration of the coming arrival of spring – a season marked by maple tapping events throughout the state.

 Nature centers and state parks across the state offer maple syrup events in March.
 This year’s warm winter makes it more likely that sees lower sap production, so try to go early if you want to participate in tapping.
 Regardless of the sap collected, hot pancakes and real maple syrup will be served at many events across the state.

-- March 3, 10, 17, 24 Several Three Rivers Park District locations in the Twin Cities features maple syrup events.
-Look for “Gifts of the Maple” at Richardson Nature Center, family maple syruping at The Landing on March 5 French Regional Park on March 6, and “Sap to Syrup” at Eastman Nature Center.
+- Several Three Rivers Park District locations in the Twin Cities features maple syrup events.
+Look for “Gifts of the Maple” at Richardson Nature Center, family maple syruping at The Landing, French Regional Park, and “Sap to Syrup” at Eastman Nature Center.

 Find something new℠.